No one wants to run out of money in retirement.

 40 years: 1.8% (Yep, time to break out the dog food.)

 Look at how terrible that safe withdrawal rate is for the investor who wants to avoid stocks altogether!
 Learn from the past!
 It’s not safe to try to avoid risk altogether.
 Low rates combined with inflation can destroy your nest egg.
+As a result, every retiree should embrace diversification.

 Part 3: Actual spending